duckzland/ovimacro/README.md

     or Press 3 to crawl your hatchery and hatch all eggs
 4. Press 4 to stop the egg turning or pets feeding macro

+Found this script useful?
+Don't forget to give star to this github project.

 Enjoy!